Draw Down and Maximum Draw-down in Gold Trading

 Percent Risk Method

-2% and 10% Risk Rule
+2% & 10% Risk Rule

-There is a big difference between risking 2% of your equity compared to risking 10% of your equity on a single transaction.
+There's a big difference between risking 2% of your equity compared to risking 10% of your equity on a single transaction.

-However, if you risked only 2% you would have still had $34,055 which is only a 32% loss of your total equity.
-This is why it's best to use the 2% risk management strategy
+However, if you risked only 2% you would have still had $34,055 which is only a 32 % loss of your total equity.
+This is why it is best to use the 2% risk management strategy

-The difference between risking 2% and 10% is that if you risked 2% you would still have $34,055after 20 losing trades.
+The difference between risking 2% & 10 % is that if you risked 2% you would still have $34,055after 20 losing trades.

-The point is that you want to setup your rules so that when you do have a loss making period, you will still have enough capital to trade next time.
+The point is you want to setup your rules so that when you do have a loss making period, you will still have enough capital to trade next time.

-If you lost 87.5% of your capital you would have to make 640% profit to get back to breakeven.
+If you lost 87.50% of your capital you would have to make 640% profit to get back to breakeven.

-As compared to if you lost 32% of your capital you would have to make 47% profit to get back to breakeven.
-To compare it with the example 47% is much easier to break even than 640% is.
+As compared to if you lost 32 % of your capital you would have to make 47 % profit to get back to break-even.
+To compare it with the example 47 % is much easier to break-even than 640% is.

 Concept of Break Even